Zazou89/BetterBags_WorldEvents/README.md

 This addon must be used with [BetterBags](https://www.curseforge.com/wow/addons/better-bags).
 It creates categories for all World Events, including :

+- 🔥 WoW Remix : Mists of Pandaria
 - Noblegarden
 - Darkmoon Faire
 - Lunar Festival